 In the next set of lectures, we will explore how molecules and assemblies move around by thermal motion.
 Such random walks are the primary way molecules move around at short distances and you will encounter diffusion over and over again during this lecture and in other parts of biology.
-Such motion was described by a botanist Robert Brown observing pollen under a microscope and is also known as "Brownian motion".
+Such motion was descibed by a botanist Robert Brown (https://en.wikipedia.org/wiki/Brownian_motion) observing pollen under a microscope and is also known as "Brownian motion".